SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

    - Select the first page and enter "F1 25" into the list of all available simulators.
    - Save the configuration.

    IMPORTANT: It may be necessary, that these steps need to be repeated, whenever a new configuration is created with "Simulator Setup".

+6. The current implementation of the *F1 25* API shows the following problems:

+   - The last lap data is not reported when the drivers car has crossed the finish line.
+Therefore the data for the last lap is missing from all reports.
+   - If you quit a session before finishing it, the end of the session is not detected by the Assustints - they think the simulator is paused.
+Therefore, you must end the session manually in Simulator Controller.
+   - Sometimes, dpending on the timing, a session start may be missed by the Assistants.
+Only solution for the moment is to restart the session.
+   - Suspension damage cannot be detected in the data.
+   - Penalties are also not detected correctly.

 ## Plugin *Integration*

 This plugin, which is normally not automatically included and enabled, can export the internal state of Simulator Controller - especially a lot of the knowledge of all Race Assistants and plenty of information about the currently running simulator session - to other applications using a JSON file.